 Ocean freight: as ocean freight is a significant cost it is important that the actual amount of ocean freight incurred on each exportation be reported.
-If estimates must be made you must explain the reasons and set out the basis - estimates must reflect changes in freight rates over the investigation period.
+If estimates must be made you must explain the reasons and set out the basis - estimates must reflect changes in freight rates over the review period.
 Freight allocations must be checked for consistency.

-- \ All of these costs are further explained in section E-1. - B-5 If there are any other costs, charges or expenses incurred in respect of the exports listed above which have not been identified in the table above, add a column (see "other factors" in question B-4) for each item, and provide a description of each item.
-For example, other selling expenses (direct or indirect) incurred in relation to the export sales to Australia. - B-6 For each type of discount, rebate, allowance offered on export sales to Australia: - provide a description; and - explain the terms and conditions that must be met by the importer to obtain the discount.
+B-5 If there are any other costs, charges or expenses incurred in respect of the exports listed above which have not been identified in the table above, add a column (see "other factors" in question B-4) for each item, and provide a description of each item.
+For example, other selling expenses (direct or indirect) incurred in relation to the export sales to Australia.
+N/A